 - Video CMS – Uscreen lets you upload and organize your video content in bulk.
 You can even categorize content, add custom tag filters, and upload extras.

 - Live Streaming – You can schedule your live events in advance and build excitement with a countdown overlay.
 You can display your live stream for free, pay-per-view, or subscription.

 - Monetization Options – Offers subscription service models, videos on rent, or one-time buys to access your videos and live streams.
 Uscreen will help you to create exclusive experiences for your subscribers with coupons and promotions.
 You can accept payments via credit cards, Stripe, and PayPal.

-- In-depth Analytics – Uscreen’s sales and video analytics will help you identify what your audiences like and how your content is performing.
+- In-depth Analytics – Uscreen’s sales and video analytics will help you identify what your audiences like and how your content performs.

 - Launch Branded Apps – The OTT tool helps you create and launch branded apps to display your content across multiple devices.
-Their team does the heavy lifting for you, including publishing and providing regular updates.
+Their team does the heavy lifting for you, including publishing and updating regularly.

 - Built-in Marketing and Automation tools – Uscreen’s built-in marketing tools and integrations help you set up complete sales and marketing funnels.
 You can generate leads and turn your audience into paying subscribers.